About Us

 Director and Textile Conservator

-Melinda completed the MA Conservation of Cultural Heritage with Distinction at the University of Lincoln in 2019, following the completion of the Graduate Diploma in 2016.
-Her MA dissertation research focused on the use of gels in textile conservation.
+Melinda obtained her MA Conservation of Cultural Heritage from the University of Lincoln, focusing her dissertation research on the use of gels in textile conservation.
 Melinda also holds a degree in Fine Art Embroidery from the Manchester Metropolitan University.
-She is currently the Icon Textile Group’s Emerging Professionals Representative.
+She has worked with institutions such as The National Trust, The Higgins Bedford and local Cambridgeshire museums.
+Melinda was part of the Doddington Hall Tapestry Conservation project, and she is currently Vice-Chair of the Icon Private Practice Group.

 Louise Shewry